Parking Rates for FALL 2017 to SUMMER 2018

 • If a UNT Retiree returns to UNT to perform compensated employment activities, the “HF” permit is invalid and an appropriate permit must be purchased.

-Students must live in a residence hall to be eligible for this permit.
+Upper division students who are returning to the university after their first two long semesters who live in a residence hall will be eligible for this permit.
 Enforcement periods and parking zone privileges for “R” spaces are indicated in Appendix A - .

 • “R” permits are honored in all spaces zoned “R”.